GovartPeijnenborg/AllPhi_Space_Invaders/README.md

 3. Make sure the workload "Game development with Unity" is installed on Visual Studio.
 # Getting started playing the game
 These files will be kept up to date every push.
-1. The game files are in the map Space Invader game files.
+1. The game files are in the map Space Invader game file.
 2. Run the file named Space Invaders.